Candace Owens

-On several occasions Owens has claimed that the effects of white supremacy and white nationalism are exaggerated, especially when compared to other issues facing Black Americans.
-She has expressed anti-lockdown views and anti-vaccination opinions during the COVID-19 pandemic.
-Owens has been criticized for promoting conspiracy theories, mostly through her social media profiles and television and media appearances.
+Candace Amber Owens Farmer (née Owens; born April 29, 1989) is an American political commentator and author.
+Her political positions have mostly been described as far-right or conservative.
+She has promoted numerous conspiracy theories.

+Owens has gained recognition for her conservative activism—despite being initially critical of President Donald Trump and the Republican Party—as well as her criticism of Black Lives Matter.
+Owens was the communications director for the conservative advocacy group Turning Point USA from 2017 to 2019.
+In 2018, Owens co-founded BLEXIT Foundation along with former Tucson police officer Brandon Tatum.
+After working for PragerU, in 2021 Owens joined The Daily Wire and began hosting Candace, a political talk show.
+She was dismissed in March 2024 following a series of comments regarded as antisemitic, and months of tensions with co-host Ben Shapiro and other Daily Wire staff.

+Owens has expressed skepticism about the extent of white supremacy's impact on society and has voiced opposition to both COVID-19 lockdowns and COVID-19 vaccines.

 Early life and education

-With her siblings, Owens was raised in Stamford, Connecticut, by her grandparents from around the age of 11 or 12, after her parents divorced.
+Candace Amber Owens was born on April 29, 1989, in White Plains, New York, and grew up in Stamford, Connecticut.
+She was raised mostly by her mother and grandparents from around the age of 11 or 12, after her parents divorced.
 She is the third of four children.
-She said her paternal grandfather Robert Owens, a Black American, was born in North Carolina.
-Owens is also of Caribbean American heritage through her grandmother who is originally from Saint Thomas, U.S. Virgin Islands.
-She is a graduate of Stamford High School.
+Her paternal grandfather was Robert Owens, an African American who was born in North Carolina.
+Owens is also of Caribbean American heritage through her grandmother, who is originally from Saint Thomas, U.S. Virgin Islands.

-In 2007, while a 17-year-old senior in high school, Owens received three racist death threat voicemail messages, totaling two minutes, from a group of white male classmates.
+She is a graduate of Stamford High School in Connecticut.
+In 2007, while a 17-year-old senior at Stamford High School, Owens received three racist death threat voicemail messages, totaling two minutes, from a group of white male classmates which included the son of then-mayor and future Democratic governor Dannel Malloy.
 Joshua Starr, the city's superintendent of schools, listened to the voicemail messages and said that they were "horrendous".
 Owens's family sued the Stamford Board of Education in federal court, alleging that the city did not protect her rights, resulting in a $37,500 settlement in January 2008.
-She has a TEDx talk on the subject.

 Owens pursued an undergraduate degree in journalism at the University of Rhode Island.
-She dropped out after her junior year because of an issue with her student loan.

-Afterwards, she worked as an intern for Vogue magazine in New York.

-In 2012, Owens took a job as an administrative assistant for a private equity firm in Manhattan, later moving up to become its vice president of administration.
+She dropped out after her junior year, saying she had an issue with her student loan.
+After leaving college, she worked as an intern for Vogue magazine in New York.
+She took a job in 2012 as an administrative assistant for a private equity firm in Manhattan, later moving up to become its vice president of administration.